GregoryKogan/scrc/README.md

 The producer emits a new script roughly once per second by default; change the cadence by setting `SCRIPT_INTERVAL_SECONDS` on the producer container.

+## Script Payload

+Messages published to the scripts topic must include:

+- `id`: unique identifier for the submission
+- `language`: execution language (e.g. `python`, `go`)
+- `source`: program source code
+- `limits` (optional): time and memory limits
+- `tests` (optional): input/output expectations

+The runner performs a build step first (no-op for Python, compile for Go) and then measures the program's execution separately.
+Build failures are reported with the `BF` status code.
+The sample producer currently emits Python programs, but the runner can execute Go submissions as well.